 Just a stone’s throw from the bottom of Brick Lane you can find East London’s largest single devotion to contemporary art.
 The gallery is known for hosting ground breaking thematic exhibitions such as the 1956 show This Is Tomorrow, as well as retrospectives of formidable artists such as Eduardo Paolozzi and Sarah Lucas.

 Insider tip: If you get lost, just remember that gallery is instantly recognisable by the permanent Cornelia Parker sculpture that adorns the building’s façade.
 It takes the form of hundreds of golden leaves.

 Nestled between the Huguenot houses that cluster around the border between Spitalfields and The City you can find this contemporary gallery, which is housed in a beautifully transformed 18th-century town house.
-The gallery presents exhibitions across all three floors and also operates its own publishing imprint, called Four Corner Books.
+Piper Keys gallery are currently running a temporary programme open Friday to Sunday while Raven Row continues to operate its own publishing imprint, called Four Corner Books.